Pulaski Redesign

 Ideation

-Our observations allowed us to learn about the current market and field situation and areas that require improvements.
+Observations helped us get a clearer image of where we wanted to take this project and to learn about the current market and areas that require improvements.
 Doing field research was not possible due to time constraints and fire season coming to an end.
 Therefore we opted to watch videos of firefighters on the field sharing their experiences and opinions.
-We gathered the plethora of information found into a simple list of the most important information which seemed constant across several sources.
-Observations helped us get a clearer image of where we wanted to take this project.
+We gathered information into a list.

 Testing

 After sketching hundreds of possible designs for a new Pulaski tool, we complied the most important features into three main versions.
-After sketching them, we went back to the people we'd interviewed in the first stage of the process to get their responses and feedback.
+With these sketches, we returned to our interviewees from the first stage of the process to get their responses and feedback.
 This served as our user testing to help us keep iterating until our final version.

 Final Design

-This project was a strong foundation for me as I started to understand the process of designing something that is meant to be used by the hands of someone other than myself.
-I'm not a firefighter and know very little of the profession, but being able to break down this design process into very small steps gave me every chance to empathize with the users' challenges.
+This project created a strong foundation in my design practice as I started to understand the process of designing something that is meant to be used by the hands of someone other than myself.
+I'm not a firefighter and know very little of the profession outside of my research, but being able to break down this design process into small steps gave me every chance to empathize with the users' challenges.

 If I were to do this project again, I'd like to be able to talk to even more users about their experience.
 While we had a variety of first-hand and second-hand sources, I still believe that there is a lot more to learn about how this tool works—I'd even like to be able to use it in my own hands.